Education and qualifications:

 Are there any particular challenges or unusual aspects to your role?

-Teaching and learning become more challenging when there are struggling students is a class.
-This means the two things that are priorities for me are that I deliver all the learning outcomes of the courses and that all students achieve these outcomes at required level.
+Teaching and learning become more challenging when there are struggling students in a class.
+This means the two things that are priorities for me are that I deliver all the learning outcomes of the module and that all students achieve these outcomes at the required level.
 I need to find and use innovative teaching methods that can help to meet the requirements of struggling students.

 Similarly, I do want to mention research as one of the challenging aspects of my current role.
-The Civil Engineering discipline is advancing, but it is quite slow when compared to other branches of engineering, which can restrict research opportunities.
+The civil engineering and construction management disciplines are advancing, but this advancement is quite slow when compared to other branches of engineering, which can restrict research opportunities.
 I therefore need to target key areas where there is a potential for research and then find gaps in knowledge to focus on for that research.
-Active research collaborations with a number of researchers around the world have helped me overcome the challenges associated with the research.
+Active research collaborations with researchers around the world including the United Kingdom, United States, South Africa, Oman and India have helped me overcome the challenges associated with the research.

 What do you find most enjoyable about your job?